 Stage 2 – change what needs to be changed (unfrozen and moving to a new state)

-Once there is sufficient dissatisfaction with the current conditions and a real desire to make some change exists, it is necessary to identify exactly what needs to be changed, if not already articulated in the first stage.
+Once sufficient dissatisfaction with the current conditions and a real desire to make some change exists, it is necessary to identify exactly what needs to be changed, if not already articulated in the first stage.

 Observed Behaviors and Actions Common in Stage 2